maistra/istio/pkg/servicemesh/federation/example/config-poc/README.md

 The procedure for this installation is:

- 1   run `./install-libvirt-1.sh`: this sets up the service mesh control plane, service mesh member role and bookinfo test projects.
+ 1.   run `./install-libvirt-1.sh`: this sets up the service mesh control plane, service mesh member role and bookinfo test projects.
  2.  run `./install-libvirt-2.sh`: this installs the NodePort services
  3.  run `./install-libvirt-3.sh`: this sets up the federation plane

+### Uninstaller

+No installation procedure is complete without an uninstaller, so we give you: `uninstall-libvirt.sh`

-### OSSM Federation for bare metal UPI provisioned clusters
+### OSSM Federation for bare metal UPI provisioned clusters:TBD

 There are two options for multi-cluster federation on bare metal and other UPI OCP installations.
 One is to install a LoadBalancer service option into both clusters using e.g. "MetalLB" See https://youtu.be/8RQBt9y2xY4 for more information on this option.

 Another option is to use the NodePort service as we did in the libvirt-provisioned clusters.
-In this case, however, we're going to (generally) need to open up firewall ports on a variety of different hosts for the
+In this case, however, we're going to (generally) need to open up firewall ports on a variety of different hosts for whatever hosts the clusters are installed on, which could be done with some ssh scripting.

 ### OSSM Federation on Openstack-provisioned IPI clusters